TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 [If you map these coordinates, you can draw the square area that the data was retrieved from by MapZen.](https://www.darrinward.com/lat-long/?id=5a5a8ca8350953.90505480)

 ## Ideas for Additional Improvement
 Before doing this project, I had never heard of the OpenStreetMap project.
-Though Perhaps contributions to the project have decreased over the years as the movement has become less popular.
+It is entirely possible that the project was much more popular when the Udacity Data Analyst Nanodegree was first formed, and thus was a more well known project that could be implemented in the course.
+Over time though, it is possible that contributions to the project have decreased over the years as the movement has become less popular.
+It is also possible that its popularity hasn't decreased globally or at all; only contributions to the Raleigh-Durham area may have decreased.

+In order to better understand the situation, I decided that I would explore the `timestamp` data included in all of the `nodes` and `ways` in the osm file.
+To do so, I explored aggregated user contributions by year and graphed the results to a bar grpah.

-We can track contributions over time by first gathering all of the `timestamp` data from the `nodes` and `ways` in the database.
+First I needed a query to gather all of the `timestamp` data from the `nodes` and `ways` in the database.
 ~~~~SQL
   SELECT timestamp
     FROM (SELECT timestamp